Gartner PI_Header Banner_1400x450

 UPDATE 2023-12-04: This information is technically out of date, but we’re leaving it here to have a history of the content.
 For updated information, check out these 2 docs page:

-A number of customers have asked us lately whether they can use Cribl Stream to send data to Azure Sentinel – and the answer is a resounding “Yes, of course!”.
+A number of customers have asked us lately whether they can use Cribl Stream to send data to Microsoft Sentinel – and the answer is a resounding “Yes, of course!”.
 Let’s take a look.

 Sentinel is Azure’s cloud-native SIEM & SOAR platform that provides users a single solution for alert detection, threat visibility, proactive hunting, and threat response.
 It can ingest data, out of the box, from a number of native connectors, but it also works with data delivered in an Azure Monitor Log Analytics workspace.

-Setup Azure Sentinel
+Setup Microsoft Sentinel

-To enable Sentinel, go to your Azure console, click on Azure Sentinel, then click on Add.
+To enable Sentinel, go to your Azure console, click on Microsoft Sentinel, then click on Add.
 Next, either choose an existing workspace, or create a new one.
 Follow the on-screen wizard and complete the setup, including selecting a Resource Group and a Region.

 Next, let’s go and find it Workspace ID and Workspace Key – we’ll need these credentials to connect to this workspace from Stream.
 Click on the workspace name, then go to Settings, then Workspace Settings.
 On the next screen, click on Advanced Settings: Note the following: Workspace ID = 1 and Workspace Key = 2.